edwardsp/ai-on-aks/readme.md

 hyperv/VirtualMachineName=dfc3f25e-632a-4fb6-8ec8-faece24dcc10
 ```

-### Local NVME Provisioner
+### Local NVME Scratch

-The NDv5 have 8 NVME driver.
-This creates a RAID 0 of the NVME drives to be used in AKS.
-This example is based on [local persistent volumes](https://github.com/Azure/kubernetes-volume-drivers/tree/master/local) with the addition of creating a RAID containing all of the NVME devices on a VM.
+The NDv5 have 8 NVME drives.
+This creates a RAID 0 of the NVME drives on the host.
+This needs to be passed through with `hostPath` to the containers.

+> Note: originally there was a version based on [local persistent volumes](https://github.com/Azure/kubernetes-volume-drivers/tree/master/local) with the addition of creating a RAID containing all of the NVME devices on a VM.
+The issue was creating a separate PVC for each node in a job.

-#### Build the Local NVME Provisioner Container Image
+#### Build the Local NVME Scratch Image

 This is required to add packages to create a RAID.

 ```
-cd docker/local-nvme-provisioner
+cd docker/local-nvme-scratch
 az acr login -n $ACR_NAME
-docker build -t $ACR_NAME.azurecr.io/local-nvme-provisioner .
+docker build -t $ACR_NAME.azurecr.io/local-nvme-scratch .
-docker push $ACR_NAME.azurecr.io/local-nvme-provisioner
+docker push $ACR_NAME.azurecr.io/local-nvme-scratch
 ```

 #### Install the Local NVME Provisioner

 ```
-helm install aks-nvme-ssd-provisioner ./examples/aks-nvme-ssd-provisioner --set image="$ACR_NAME.azurecr.io/aks-nvme-ssd-provisioner"
+helm install local-nvme-scratch ./examples/local-nvme-scratch --set image="$ACR_NAME.azurecr.io/local-nvme-scratch"
 ```

 #### Apply to the node pool

 ```
-az aks nodepool update -g $RESOURCE_GROUP --cluster-name $CLUSTER_NAME -n ndv5 --labels aks-local-ssd=true
+az aks nodepool update -g $RESOURCE_GROUP --cluster-name $CLUSTER_NAME -n ndv5 --labels local-nvme-scratch=true
 ```

 ## Troubleshooting